 Tax Deductibility of Compensation.
-In designing our executive compensation program, we consider the deductibility of executive compensation under Code Section 162(m), which provides that we may not deduct more than \$1 million paid to certain executive officers, other than "performance-based" compensation meeting certain requirements.
-Our compensation plans and the annual cash incentive award payouts, stock option grants and performance share award payouts made under these plans have been designed with the intention of satisfying the requirements for "performance-based" compensation as defined in Code Section 162(m).
-While we design these plans to operate in a manner intended to qualify as "performance-based" under Code Section 162(m), the Committee may administer the plans in a manner that does not satisfy the requirements of Code Section 162(m) in order to achieve a result that the Committee determines to be appropriate.
-All performance-based compensation awarded to, earned by or paid to our named executive officers in fiscal 2016 was intended to be deductible under Code Section 162(m).
+In designing our executive compensation program, we consider the deductibility of executive compensation under Code Section 162(m).
+At the time the Compensation & Human Resources Committee made compensation decisions for our executive officers. including for fiscal 2018, Code Section 162(m) provided that we may not deduct each year more than \$1 million paid to certain executive officers, other than "performance-based" compensation meeting certain requirements.
+The Tax Cuts and Jobs Act signed into law on December 22, 2017 (the "Tax Act"), among other things, repealed the exemption from Code Section 162(m)'s deduction limit for "performancebased" compensation for taxable years beginning after December 31, 2017.
+Our current compensation plans and the annual cash incentive award payouts, stock option grants and performance share award payouts made under these plans have been designed with the intention of satisfying the requirements for "performance-based" compensation as defined in Code Section 162(m) prior to the effective date of the Tax Act so that such awards would be exempt from the Code Section 162(m) deduction limitation.
+While we designed these plans to operate in this manner, the Committee may administer the plans in a manner that does not satisfy such requirements in order to achieve a result that the Committee determines to be appropriate.
+Despite the Committee's efforts to structure performance-based compensation in a manner intended to be exempt from the Code Section 162(m) deduction limit, because of ambiguities and uncertainties as to the application and interpretation of Code Section 162(m) as revised by the Tax Act, and the regulations issued thereunder, including the uncertain scope of the transition relief under the legislation repealing Code Section 162(m)'s deduction limit exemption, no assurance can be given that compensation intended to satisfy the requirements for exemption from Code Section 162(m) in fact will.